-A work shop for giving scientific management advice for 2000 (YSFRI, 1999) valued the average potential yield of anchovy in the Yellow Sea and East China Sea at 500 000 tons a year (Zhu and Iversen, 1990, Iversen et al.1993).
+A work shop for giving scientific management advice for 2000 (Anon., 1999) valued the average potential yield of anchovy in the Yellow Sea and East China Sea at 500 000 tons a year (Zhu and Iversen, 1990, Iversen et al. 1993).
 The estimate was considered conservative and regarded as a precautionary catch level.
-The work shop concluded that since 1996 the catches had been far above the 500 000 tonnes level and warned that if the present fishing effort was carried on in the coming years the risk for stock collapse would be high.
+The workshop concluded that since 1996 the catches had been far above the 500 000 tonnes level and warned that if the high fishing effort was carried on in the following years the risk for stock collapse would be high.

-The catches taken after 2000 have been far above the sustainable stock level and the stock has continued to decline.
-In order to reverse the declining trend, previous workshop recommended limiting the fishing in 2001 to a catch below 100 thousand tonnes.
-This was not acted upon and the catch in 2001 amounted to about 4 times that level.
-The measurable stock in 2002 was reduced to below 0.2 mill.tonnes and has later been kept on this low level.
-Since the anchovy is a fast growing fish which mature at a low age, and the fishery on immature fish is limited, it is possible that the stock will survive on this low level without any direct restriction on the fishery, yielding yearly catches at the 2003 level.
-(80 thousand tonnes).
+So far no direct restriction has been placed on the anchovy fishery and the stock is reduced to a level below 400,000 tonnes.
+Since anchovy is a fast growing fish which mature at a low age, and the fishery on immature fish is limited, it is possible that the stock will survive on this low level without any direct restriction on the fishery, yielding yearly catches at the present level (about 100 thousand tons).
 The consequences of such a management policy is obvious for the anchovy fishery, but an unregulated anchovy fishery may also affect seriously the obtainable yield of other stocks in the region having anchovy as the main food resource.

-In the present situation it seems not appropriate any longer to recommend a catch quota regulation of the fishery in order to rebuild the stock.
-The workshop therefore recommends to ban the direct anchovy fishery in the Yellow Sea until the spawning stock has recovered to the level observed in 2000-2001, i.e. above 0.5 million tones.
+In the present situation the workshop therefore recommends to ban the direct anchovy fishery in the Yellow Sea until the spawning stock has recovered above the level observed in 2000-2001, i.e. above 0.5 million tones.